4.1 Basic Rules of Combat

 - Interact.
 Interact with an object or a creature.

 - Encourage.
-Spend Will to improve an ally’s Sanity check for one turn. one point of Will to reduce a friendly creature’s sanity check DC by 1 until the start of their next turn.
+Spend Will to improve an ally’s Sanity check for one turn.

 MOVEMENT